CatManJr/Flash-Aurora/README.md

 The same pattern (model package, preset, adapter; reuse Engine and kernels) applies to later Aurora generations or other geospatial foundation models with a compatible contract.

-### Triton fusion for lower backbone memory traffic
+### Kernel fusion for lower backbone memory traffic

 PyTorch Swin3D materializes many short-lived tensors for window layout and AdaLN boundaries.
 Flash-Aurora fuses these on the backbone hot path: